News

 http://www.wsop.com/tournaments/updates.asp?grid=1136&tid=14238

-For the live stream archive of this event, please visit:
+For photos from this event, please visit:

 (Note: Will appear 48 hours after event concludes)